siran/writing/posts/The Maxwell Universe Research Program.md

 through boundary conditions, circuits, and global constraints, not literal energy creation.

-“Source-free” is therefore not a self-imposed restriction of the framework but an acknowledgement that energy is not seen to be created or destroyed at points in space (net Gaussian flux non-identically zero).
+“Source-free” is therefore not a self-imposed restriction of the framework, but an acknowledgement that energy is not observed to be created or destroyed at points in space.

 ## Minimal assumption principle